pr0g/pr0g.github.io/_posts/2022-12-26-column-row-major.markdown

 {% endraw %}

 We also continue to use `row_col_rm` (or simply just `row_col`) as we're explicitly using the column storage order in how we layout the data.
-One downside to be aware of with this approach is the basis vectors are no longer contiguous in memory which might make certain access patterns slower (though this likely negligible in practice) and you'll need to transpose the matrix before sending it to a graphics api (e.g. as a uniform) to ensure the data is contiguous and no longer interleaved.
+One downside to be aware of with this approach is the basis vectors are no longer contiguous in memory which might make certain access patterns slower (though this is likely negligible in practice) and you'll need to transpose the matrix before sending it to a graphics API (e.g. as a uniform) to ensure the data is contiguous and no longer interleaved.

 {% raw %}